 Mr. Brierwood also participates in the SERP, the U.K. Group Pension Plan, the U.K. Alternative Retirement Plan and the U.K. Guaranteed Minimum Pension Plan.
 The U.K. Group Pension Plan is a funded, defined contribution plan.
 Annual employer contributions are 10% of base pay if the participant is under age 45 and 15% of base pay if the participant is age 45 or older.
 Participants can choose from a range of funds selected by the trustees.
 Normal retirement is at age 65 and early retirement is at age 55.
 At retirement, a participant can take 25% of his accumulated account balance in the form of a lump-sum (tax-free) and must take 75% of his accumulated account in the form of a monthly annuity (taxable).
 The U.K. Alternative Retirement Plan is an unfunded, defined contribution plan.
 Participants can choose from a range of funds selected by Morgan Stanley.
-Annual employer contributions are credited based on 9% of base pay if the participant is under age 45 and 13.5% of base pay if the participant is age 45 or older.
+Annual employer contributions are credited based on 9% of base pay if the participant is age 45 or older.
+Normal retirement is at age 65 and early retirement is at age 55.
+At retirement, a participant is age 45 or older.
+Normal retirement is at age 65 and early retirement plan is an unfunded, defined contribution plan.
+Participants can choose from a range of funds selected by Morgan Stanley.
+Annual employer contributions are credited based on 9% of base pay if the participant is under age 45 or older.
 Normal retirement is at age 65 and early retirement is at age 55.
 At retirement, a participant can take 100% of his accumulated account balance in the form of a lump-sum (taxable).

-The estimates in the table below apply to Mr. Fernandez and Mr. Brierwood and assume that they will participate in all applicable Morgan Stanley-sponsored pension plans until retirement.
+The estimates in the table below apply to Mr. Fernandez and Mr. Brierwood and assume that they will participate in all applicable Morgan Stanleysponsored pension plans until retirement.
 The pension benefits shown are in addition to any Social Security benefits to which the named executive officer may be entitled; the amounts payable at retirement will be reduced by offsets applicable to the named executive officer, which offsets may include certain pension benefits provided by a former employer.
 Mr. Brierwood's gross SERP benefits are offset by a pension which he receives under a U.K. Guaranteed Minimum Pension which is based on the value of Mr. Brierwood's U.K. final salary pension benefit at the time it was converted to a defined contribution benefit in 1996, as well as by the annuitized value of benefits based on contributions made by the Company on his behalf to the Morgan Stanley U.K. Group Pension Plan and the Morgan Stanley U.K Alternative Retirement Plan.
 Mr. Fernandez's gross SERP benefits are offset by pension payments and any pension equivalent payments from other firm sponsored retirement plans, except to the extent that the benefits to which he is entitled under the Excess Plan are larger, in which case the benefits under the Excess Plan will be provided.
 As of November 30, 2006, Mr. Fernandez had 20.333 credited years of service and Mr. Brierwood had 20.4167 credited years of service.